PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Development-process.md

 ### Cucumber

 [Cucumber](https://cucumber.io/) is a tool for **Behavior Driven Development** (BDD).
-Its integration into the project testing allowed for the implementation of test step definitions using feature files.
+Its integration into the project's testing section allowed the implementation of test step definitions using feature files.
 This made it an excellent tool for validating project requirements written in natural language using the Gherkin syntax.

 ### Scalafmt

 [Scalafmt](https://scalameta.org/scalafmt/) is a code formatter for Scala.
-It helped reduce the time spent on code reviewing and cleaning.
+It helped to reduce the time spent on code reviewing and cleaning.